Skip to content

 The nature of the harm announced.
 Art.
 169 punishes threatening harm that would itself be a crime (homicide, injury, arson…), with up to 5 years in prison for conditional threats.
 Art.
 171 punishes conditional threats of harm that is NOT a crime, with 3 months to 1 year in prison or a fine, plus blackmail and minor threats.

-What penalty do minor threats against a partner or ex-partner carry?expand_more
+What penalty does article 171.4 CP carry for minor threats against a partner or ex-partner?

 As a general rule, yes: art.
 171.7 CP makes the minor offence prosecutable only upon complaint by the aggrieved person or their legal representative.
 The exception is victims within the family circle of art.
 173.2 CP, where no complaint is required and the penalty becomes permanent localisation, community service or a fine.